 Analyze the age range of Aquinas Institute Saint Louis undergraduates with the following chart.

 - Is Aquinas Institute Saint Louis supporting and attracting students from all backgrounds?

-Schools with excellent ethnic and location diversity still may not be diverse when it comes to other factors, such as economic backgrounds.
-Get a better idea of how Aquinas Institute Saint Louis supports low-income students by visiting the Financial Aid Page.
+Even a school with great ethnic, racial and geographic diversity may not be diverse when it comes to the income levels of their students.
+To get a better idea of how Aquinas Institute Saint Louis is supporting low-income students check the Financial Aid Page.

 - How important is diversity to Aquinas Institute Saint Louis?